© Crown copyright 2018

 Team Van Oord (TVO) were awarded the design and build contract for the Exmouth tidal defence scheme in October 2017.

 - Area C – involves the seafront, including the Esplanade from Mamhead slipway in the west, to between the clock tower and Premier Inn to the east.
 Works will include strengthening the existing seawall, and new set-back defences along the landward side of the Esplanade.
+This will mean that areas of the Esplanade and highway will still be inundated during storms, however flood water will be stopped from flowing down nearby roads by the new defences.

 For further information email firstname.lastname@example.org, Project Manager.